-In the Lyme Light is a personal journey about my life with Lyme Disease and multiple co-infecitons.
+My blog is a personal journey about my life with Lyme Disease and multiple co-infections.
 Prior to getting sick and being diagnosed with Lyme Disease, I had never even heard of this illness.
 I had heard of ticks but never knew they had the ability to transmit such aggressive infections.
 With this in mind, I hope that by writing this blog and sharing my experiences it can help raise some much needed awareness of this debilitating disease.

 Through this battle with Lyme Disease, sufferers stories have become not only a great source of information, but also a lifeline of support to me.
 This illness is far from text book and for each individual who becomes ill, their symptoms and treatment seem to follow many a different course.
 One constant remains, simply knowing that others have been here, felt like this and have regained their life.

 Some of the most comforting words in the universe are “me too”.
 That moment when you find out that your struggle is also someone else’s struggle, that you are not alone, and that others have been down the same road before.